chris-townsend/PP4-Kitchen_Tales/README.md

 ![Custom comment model](docs/features/data-model/custom-comment-model.webp)

 The newsletter feature enables users to easily subscribe and stay informed with the latest updates.
 While this feature was added later on in the development of the site, I have plans to enhance it by creating a standalone app for it.
 Currently, the functionality is simple and only captures a user's email address and the date it was added to the database.
-However, in order to provide a more seamless experience, I plan to include the ability for users to unsubscribe at their convenience, as well as fully setting up the email aspect of the newsletter.
+However, to provide a more seamless experience, I plan to include the ability for users to unsubscribe at their convenience, as well as fully set up the email aspect of the newsletter.

 ![Custom newsletter model](docs/features/data-model/custom-newsletter-model.webp)